-There are a number of sectors that have long drawn out sales cycles such as in manufacturing, engineering, construction, etc. And with the increase in the numbers of B2B buyers “self researching”, its important that your business stands out.
-Above all, as a business you should to be on the buyers radar when they need you.
+There are a number of sectors that have long drawn out sales cycles such as in manufacturing, engineering, construction and utilities.
+And with the increase in the numbers of B2B buyers “self-researching”, it’s important that your business stands out so that you are on the buyers radar when they need you.

 What can you do to generate leads?

 Cold calling — working your way through a purchased list or contact data base — seems like the easiest way to compensate for a lack of leads.

 Cold calling is tough and full of rejections.
 It has an extremely low conversion rate, can be a negative experience for the prospects.
 It also undermines your status as a trusted advisor from the first call.
 In addition it’s an experience that most salespeople if they are honest would want to avoid.